notahat/machinist/README.markdown

 Calling `Comment.make!` will construct a Comment and its associated Post, and save both.

-If you want to override the value for post when constructing the comment, you can do this:

-    post = Post.make(:title => "A particular title)
-    comment = Comment.make(:post => post)

 Machinist is smart enough to look at the association and work out what sort of object it needs to create, so you can shorten the above blueprint to: